LukeGrahamLandry/franca/devlog.md

 - made `.(i)` and `[i]` work like other place expressions. had to add a new PtrOffset ast node that they desugar to so you can tell the tuple accesses in user code apart from pointer ops that everything desugars to.
+- auto deref in chained place expressions (like rust). you still need to manually dereference for function calls (which is kinda inconsistant, might change that), and if the type of the first is a pointer and you want the value, like it doesnt just auto deref on assignment, its just a magic part of the dot operator. which is how rust does it, and feels kinda nice, cause you never meant to access a field on the pointer so it always guesses right.

 ## place exprs (May 12)